tmelanson17/stadium-ai/README.md

 ## Known Bugs

 - **Partial Trapping Moves**: Partial trapping moves (like Bind, Fire Spin, etc.) are automatically assumed to be successful by the state_reader, which is not always the case.
 In actual gameplay, these moves can miss or fail to trap the opponent, but the current implementation assumes they always succeed when detected.
+- **Adjust ContinuousTask speed**: Right now, it operates a little slowly.

 ## Project Structure